rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ## Template creation

-Now it's time to launch Packer and check that the creation process, which is completely automatic, works well.
+Now it is time to launch Packer and check that the creation process, which is completely automatic, works well.

 Simply enter this at the command line: